jessica-richards/oxford-judo-club/Oxford-University-Judo-Club-Constitution.md

 - (b) give notice of meetings of the members and the Committee;
 - (c) draw up minutes of those meetings and circulate them within twenty-four hours to all members of the Committee;
 - (d) notify the Proctors (through the Director of Sport) promptly following the appointment and resignation or removal of Office Holders and other members of the Committee;
-- (e) put all proposed constitutional amendments together with the name of those who have proposed them on the notice board;
+- (e) put all proposed constitutional amendments together with the names of those who have proposed them on the notice board;
 - (f) advise the Proctors (through the Director of Sport) promptly of any changes in the Constitution;
 - (g) notify the Proctors (through the Director of Sport) not later than second week of every Full Term of the programme of fixtures which has been arranged for that term (e.g. by providing them a copy of the fixture);
 - (h) provide the Insurance Section with full details of any insurance cover purchased inspection by the Proctors on request; to all members of the Committee; appointment and resignation or removal of Office Holders and other members of the Committee; who have proposed them on the notice board. the Constitution; every Full Term of the programme of fixtures which has been arranged for that term (e.g. by providing them a copy of the fixture); from or through a national governing body pursuant to paragraph **2(b)** above;